-While they are typically not grown for their blooms (and they usually don’t bloom until they are at least two to three years old), hoya flowers are quite stunning and fragrant if you are lucky enough to see them.
-If your hoya does bloom, it is important that you do not dead-head the flower stalk as the hoya will bloom again from the same stalk within the next couple of years.
+While they are typically not grown for their blooms (they usually don’t bloom until they are at least two to three years old), hoya flowers are quite stunning and fragrant if you are lucky enough to see them.
+If your hoya does bloom, do not dead-head the flower stalk as the hoya will bloom again from the same stalk within the next couple of years.

-Hoya obovatas require consistently bright light in order to thrive.
+Hoya obovatas require consistently bright light to thrive.
 In their natural habitat, they grow up among trees and receive bright, dappled light.

-If they are grown outdoors, keep the plants away from harsh, direct rays as they can get sunburned.
-When grown indoors, however, situate your hoya obovata in the brightest location that you have.
+If they are grown outdoors, keep the plants away from harsh, direct rays to prevent sunburn.
+When grown indoors, place your hoya obovata in the brightest location that you have.
 A sunny south-facing window is ideal.

-Airy, well-draining soil mixes are best for hoya obovata plants as the roots require good drainage and aeration.
-A mix of peat, perlite, and orchid bark is popular for hoyas as it provides adequate drainage and room for the roots.
-Alternatively, a mix of potting soil, pumice, compost, and orchid bark mix is also appropriate.
+Airy, well-draining soil mixes are best for hoya obovata plants because the roots require good drainage and aeration.
+A mix of peat, perlite, and orchid bark is popular for hoyas to provide adequate drainage and room for the roots.
+Alternatively, use a mix of potting soil, pumice, compost, and orchid bark.

 Hoya obovatas are very sensitive to overwatering and should be allowed to dry out thoroughly between waterings.
-The frequency of watering for your hoya obovata depends on a variety of factors such as the amount of light it receives, the type of pot it is planted in (plastic, ceramic, terracotta), the potting mix it is growing in, and the season.
+The frequency of watering for your hoya obovata depends on a variety of factors such as the amount of light it receives, the type of pot (plastic, ceramic, terracotta), the potting mixture, and the season.
 Wait until the soil has dried out and then water thoroughly.
-In the fall and winter months, cut back on watering while the plant is in dormancy.
+In the fall and winter months, reduce the amount of water while the plant is in dormancy.

 Temperature and Humidity